Course Title: Assemble electronic components

 Details of Learning Activities

-This course is delivered in a cluster (Workshop Practice) in conjunction with UEENEEE102A (EEET 6993C) and UEENEEE101A (OHTH5729C) .
-You must enrol in all three courses delivered in this cluster.
-All the learning and assessment activities will include the components of all competencies UEENEEE101A, UEENEEE102A and UEENEEA101A.
+This course is delivered in a cluster (Workshop Practice) in conjunction with UEENEEE102A (EEET 6993C).
+You must enrol in both courses delivered in this cluster.
+All the learning and assessment activities will include the components of both competencies UEENEEE102A and UEENEEA101A.
 Please refer to the course guide Part B UEENEEE102A (EEET6993C) for the learning activities and Engineers Australia Mapping Information.

 Occupational Health and Safety Act 2004

 Overview of Assessment

 The assessment is conducted in both theoretical and practical aspects of the course according to the performance criteria set in the National Training Package.
 Assessment may incorporate a variety of methods including written/oral activities and demonstration of practical skills to the relevant industry standards.
 Participants are advised that they are likely to be asked to personally demonstrate their assessment activities to their teacher/assessor.
 Feedback will be provided throughout the course.
 To successfully complete this course you will be required to demonstrate competency in each assessment task detailed under Assessment Tasks: